NCAA Tournament Bracket & March Madness Odds Tips

 If you want to win your NCAA Tournament bracket pools, you likely need to pick the national championship winner.
-At first glance you’ll probably turn to this year’s No. 1 overall seed, the Gonzaga Bulldogs or other 1-seeds to be your bracket winner.
+At first glance you’ll probably turn to this one of the No. 1 seeds to be your winner.
 Here’s the problem with that: a lot of other people are also picking the betting favorite, or at the very least other No. 1 seeds, to win the tournament in their bracket.

 Winning is easier said than done, even for the best teams in the tournament.
 Think about it, they have to win six straight games against some of the toughest competition they’ve seen all year if they want to be national champions.
 Once again, they call it March Madness for a reason!

-At +375 odds, Gonzaga has an implied probability of 21.05% to win the title game, yet it’s possible that if you’re in a pool of 100 people, as many as one-third to one-half of the pool may have Gonzaga as the pick to win the tournament.
-This is the same team that lost to St. Mary’s by double digits just a few weeks ago, not to mention the fact that parity in college basketball is through the roof this season.
+At +600 odds, Houston has an implied probability of 14.3% to win the title game, yet it’s possible that if you’re in a pool of 100 people, as many as a quarter of the pool will pick them as their winner.
+This is the same team that just lost to Memphis by 10 points.

 You don’t necessarily have to pick any of these top teams to win your bracket.
 Your goal should always be to pick the team that best maximizes your odds of winning the pool you’re filling out a bracket for.
 Again, this will vary depending on the size of the pool and the experience/sharpness of your competitors.
 Are you competing against a small group of family and friends, an entire office, or the entire country?
 The answer will impact what team you should pick to win it all.